omareldeeb/tum-moodle-downloader/Readme.md

 download the specified `FILE` from the specified `COURSE` into the specified `PATH`
-    * _Running for the first time will prompt user for TUM Moodle credentials and semester and store them in a config.json file_
+    * _Running for the first time will prompt user for TUM Moodle credentials and semester and store them in a credentials.json file_
-    * _This might take some time to run for the first time, as the docker image needs to be pulled_

 Examples
 ---